echowell/nimrodscripts/README.md

  - **surfmnNim:** Generates surface mn plots from nimrod output files.
 Originally developed by Matt Beidler.
  - **diiidNim:** A collection of scripts that are useful for simulations of DIII-D experiments.
  - **plotingScripts** A collection of scripts for plotting nimrod output in matplotlib.
+ - **bilderScripts** Scripts that I use when running builder on my mac